rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-vyper.md

 sidebar_label: Vyper Smart Contract on Rootstock
 sidebar_position: 7
 title: Deploying a Vyper Smart Contract to Rootstock Testnet using Python
-description: "This guide walks through the process of deploying a smart contract to the RootStock (RSK) testnet using Python and Web3.py.
-We'll be deploying a simple Vyper contract that demonstrates how to interact with the RSK network."
+description: "This guide walks through the process of deploying a smart contract to the Rootstock testnet using Python and Web3.py.
+We'll be deploying a simple Vyper contract that demonstrates how to interact with the Rootstock network."
 tags:
   - rsk
   - rootstock